h0rhay/coastalsocial.co.uk/src/pages/facebookads.md

         media_width: fifty
         bg_color: secondary
         isFW: true
-      - title: Facebook ad account audit
+      - title: Facebook Ad account review
         subtitle: 'Have you boosted a post, or run an ad campaign without seeing much benefit for your business?'
         content: >-
           There are many reasons for this, from innacurate audience targeting to poor quality creative.

           #### How can I help?

-          I will audit your previous advertising campaigns and deliver a 2 page recommendations document to advise on beneficial adjustments you could make to optimise your ads.
+          I will review your previous advertising campaigns and work with you to advise on beneficial adjustments you could make to optimise your ads.

         image: images/audit.jpg
         media_position: right